DoctorLogicProduct/DoctorLogicProduct.github.io/_drafts/2021-02-01-is-the-online-doctor-consultation-trend-over.md

 - Strategy
 - Medical-PPC
-post_intro: This post covers the overall search trends as well as industry updates which relate to the topic of "Online Doctor Consultations".
+post_intro: This post covers the overall search trends as well as industry updates which relate to the topic of "Online Doctor Consultations" and similar searches.
 post_image: "/uploads/website-_-blog-post-image.png"
-post_highlight: This post covers the overall search trends as well as industry updates which relate to the topic of "Online Doctor Consultations".
+post_highlight: This post covers the overall search trends as well as industry updates which relate to the topic of "Online Doctor Consultations" and similar searches..
 post_type:
 - blog
 product: